crosscon/uc1-integration/guides/building-bao-crosscon-hv.md

     Resulting binaries can be found at: `build/lpc55s69/`

-4. Copy binary to workspace as `vm0.bin`:
+4. Copy vm0 binaries to the workspace:

     ```bash
     cd ./build/lpc55s69/